 Stimulates the thyroid and prostate glands

 Relax and calms the brain

 According to Hatha Yoga pradipica when practicing Vipareeta Karani we are directly reversing the flow of fluid from the brain centre.
 With the help from the gravity when the body is in inverted position naturally the body fluids are pulled down towards the lower parts of the body.
 Vipereeta Karani creates pressure on the throat which stimulates the thyroid gland.

-This asana is also believed to have anti-ageing effects on your body.
+And is like the above is not enough is also believed to have anti-ageing effects on your body.
 It also improves blood circulation to your pelvic region.
-If Vipareeta Karani or Supported Shoulderstand are too strenuous practice legs up the wall.
+If Supported Shoulder stand is too strenuous practice legs up the wall.

 Sethu Bandasana - Bridge pose